 If a business needs internal changes like introducing new cybersecurity processes and technologies, scaling, and launching new products, the company may need to restructure the cybersecurity department.
 With that, new employees and services may be needed.
 Implementing the changes can also affect the company's overall security and competitiveness if it takes a long time.

 With managed security services, implementing and changing cybersecurity processes is easier.
-MSSPs reduce research and development costs while enabling the timely scaling of cybersecurity solutions.
+MSSPs reduce research and development costs while enabling the timely scaling of cybersecurity services and solutions.

 MSS also simplifies access to new cybersecurity applications, products, and emerging technologies.

 Investing in new cybersecurity areas becomes simple as the company makes fewer beginner mistakes when introducing innovations and gets new tech online quicker, maximizing benefits faster.
 MSSPs work with a wide range of cyber security technologies and know how to leverage their capabilities in the cloud and integrate them into the company's infrastructure.